1993 British Open

-The 1993 Wickes British Open was a professional ranking snooker tournament, that was held from 22 February to 6 March 1993 at the Assembly Rooms in Derby, England.
+The 1993 British Open (officially the 1993 Wickes British Open) was a professional ranking snooker tournament, that was held from 22 February to 6 March 1993 at the Assembly Rooms in Derby, England.
 ITV televised the event from 27 February.

 Steve Davis won the tournament by defeating James Wattana ten frames to two in the final.
 The defending champion Jimmy White was defeated in the semi-final by Davis.

 Prize fund

 The breakdown of prize money for this year is shown below: